-- (a) General The Audit Committee shall be responsible for oversight of the work of the external auditors in auditing and reviewing CIBC's financial statements and internal controls over financial reporting including the resolution of disagreements between management and the external auditors regarding financial reporting. - (b) Appointment and Compensation The Audit Committee shall review and, if advisable, select and recommend: (i) for shareholder approval, the appointment of the external auditors; and (ii) for shareholder or Board approval, as applicable, the compensation of the external auditors. - (c) The Audit Committee shall satisfy itself that the level of the audit fees is commensurate with the scope of work undertaken and that any fee reductions continue to ensure a quality audit.
-The Audit Committee shall also assess whether any proposed change to the external auditor's materiality level and/or scope continues to ensure a quality audit. - (d) Annual Review Report At least annually, the Audit Committee shall obtain and review a report by the external auditors describing: (i) their internal quality-control procedures; and (ii) any material issues raised by their most recent internal qualitycontrol review, peer review or by any inquiry or investigation by governmental or professional authorities within the preceding five years respecting one or more independent audits carried out by the external auditors and any steps taken to deal with any of these issues. - (e) Audit Plan At least annually, the Audit Committee shall review and approve the external auditors' scope, terms of engagement and annual audit plan to ensure that it is appropriate and risk based.
-The Audit Committee shall consider and review with the external auditors any material changes to the scope of the plan.
+General - The Audit Committee shall be responsible for oversight of the work of the external auditors in auditing and reviewing CIBC's financial statements and internal controls over financial reporting including the resolution of disagreements between management and the external auditors regarding financial reporting.

+- (a) Appointment and Compensation The Audit Committee shall review and, if advisable, select and recommend: (i) for shareholder approval, the appointment of the external auditors; and (ii) for shareholder or Board approval, as applicable, the compensation of the external auditors. - (b) The Audit Committee shall satisfy itself that the level of the audit fees is commensurate with the scope of work undertaken and conducive to a quality audit.
+The Audit Committee shall also assess whether any proposed change to the external auditor's materiality level and/or scope continues to ensure a quality audit.

-- (f) Independence of External Auditors At least annually, and before the external auditors issue their report on the annual financial statements, the Audit Committee shall: obtain from the external auditors a formal written statement describing all relationships between the external auditors and CIBC; discuss with the external auditors any disclosed relationships or services that may affect the objectivity and independence of the external auditors; and obtain written confirmation from the external auditors that they are independent within the meaning of the Rules of Professional Conduct/Code of Ethics adopted by the provincial institute or order of chartered accountants to which they belong and within the meaning of United States federal securities laws and the rules and regulations thereunder, including the independence rules adopted by the Securities and Exchange Commission pursuant to the Sarbanes-Oxley Act of 2002, and Rule 3600T of the Public Company Accounting Oversight Board. - (g) Evaluation of External Auditors and Rotation of Lead Partner At least annually, the Audit Committee shall assess the qualifications and performance of the external auditors and report on the overall effectiveness of the external auditors to the Board, considering factors such as: - (i) the external auditor's independence, objectivity, and professional skepticism; - (ii) the quality of the engagement team; - (iii) the quality of communications and interactions with the external auditor; and - (iv) the quality of service provided by the external auditor.
+- (c) Annual Review Report At least annually, the Audit Committee shall obtain and review a report by the external auditors describing: (i) their internal quality-control procedures; and (ii) any material issues raised by their most recent internal quality-control review, peer review or by any inquiry or investigation by governmental or professional authorities within the preceding five years respecting one or more independent audits carried out by the external auditors and any steps taken to deal with any of these issues.
+The Audit Committee shall also review additional reports or communications of the external auditors as required by the Canadian Public Accountability Board, Office of the Superintendent of Financial Institutions, and the U.S. Public Company Accounting Oversight Board. - (d) Audit Plan At least annually, and as required, the Audit Committee shall review and approve the external auditors' scope, terms of engagement and annual audit plan to ensure that it is appropriate and risk based.
+The Audit Committee shall consider and review with the external auditors any material changes to the scope of the plan and that the work of the internal and external auditors is coordinated. - (e) Independence of External Auditors At least annually, and before the external auditors issue their report on the annual financial statements, the Audit Committee shall: obtain from the external auditors a formal written statement describing all relationships between the external auditors and CIBC; discuss with the external auditors any disclosed relationships or services that may affect the objectivity and independence of the external auditors; and obtain written confirmation from the external auditors that they are independent within the meaning of the Rules of Professional Conduct/Code of Ethics adopted by the provincial institute or order of chartered accountants to which they belong and within the meaning of United States federal securities laws and the rules and regulations thereunder, including the independence rules adopted by the Securities and Exchange Commission, and the Public Company Accounting Oversight Board.
+The Audit Committee shall also ensure that any concern raised by regulators or other stakeholders about the external auditors independence are appropriately reviewed and addressed. - (f) Evaluation of External Auditors and of Lead Partner At least annually, the Audit Committee shall assess the qualifications and performance of the external auditors and the lead partner and report on the overall effectiveness of the external auditors to the Board, considering factors such as: - (i) the external auditor's independence, objectivity, and professional skepticism; - (ii) the quality of the engagement team; - (iii) the quality of communications and interactions with the external auditor; and - (iv) the quality of service provided by the external auditor.